Below you can find a complete list of Nigerian animals. We currently track 199 animals in Nigeria and are adding more every day!

-- Niger Delta red colobus monkeys – There may be only about 200 of these monkeys left in the world.
+- Niger Delta red colobus monkeys – Only about 200 of these monkeys are left in the world.
 A conservatory opened in October 2020 at Apoi Creek Forest to protect the largest troop of Niger Delta red colobus monkeys from going extinct.

 - Preuss’s red colobus monkeys – See these monkeys in Cross River National Park.

-- Leopards – It can be challenging to see a leopard in Nigeria because they are very threatened, but cameras have spotted them in Kainji Lake National Park, Gashaka-Gumti National Park, and Yankari Game Reserve.
+- Leopards – It can be challenging to see a leopard in Nigeria because they are rare and under threat, but cameras have spotted them in Kainji Lake National Park, Gashaka-Gumti National Park, and Yankari Game Reserve.

 The Most Dangerous Animals in Nigeria Today